 Blogging can be simply defined as the art of publishing and maintaining a blog site.
 Blogging is the activity of updating a blog.
 Blogging is more than just writing articles.
 It involves publishing multi-media such as videos, photos, audio and other forms of media.

-Blogging includes skills such as Social media Marketing (SMM), Search Engine Optimization (SEO), content writing, post publishing etc
+Blogging includes skills such as Social media Marketing (SMM), Search Engine Optimization (SEO), photo/video editing, content writing, post publishing etc

 You need to learn most these skills to be a good blogger.
 For example you should be a good writer in order to be able to write a lot of unique and original content for your blog.
 You should also be good at SEO in order to be able to optimize your blog following standards set by search engines.

 A person who owns and manages a blog site is called a blogger.
 One cannot be a blogger without a blog site.
 Though, lately in Uganda some social media users who have amassed a good number of followers masquerade around as bloggers even though they own no blog sites, but the fact is they are not bloggers.

 From what you have read online, you might think bloggers are a certain group of people but anyone can be a blogger including students, politicians, teachers, businessmen, tech-savvys, single moms or even the uneducated.
 Class doesn’t really matter.

 How can I become a blogger?